-- If you have a very good credit score, you might be able to borrow at an interest rate of around 7% but in some cases the rate might be variable, meaning the rate can go up or down each month, so you need to check.
+- If you have a very good credit score, you might be able to borrow at an interest rate as low as around 3% but in some cases the rate might be variable, meaning the rate can go up or down each month, so you need to check.

 - If you have a poor credit history, your interest rate could be as high as 30% (or more likely you will be rejected).

-Peer to peer lenders also generally charge a fee to arrange the loans.
+Peer to peer platforms also generally charge a fee to arrange the loans.